OhioBob/Eve-Optimized-Engines/README.md

 CC BY-NC-ND

 ## Changelog
-## v2.0.2
+## v2.0.3

-* Changed internal name of 48-8S Asp, version 2.
-* Added optional config to optimize engines for even higher atmospheric pressures.
+* Changes made to help compatibility with other mods.

 ## Description